Chapter 14.09.060

 4. Exposed concrete block (except for the foundation/crawlspace) shall not be used for elevations oriented towards a street;

-5. T1-11 siding and other siding that utilizes plywood (except for board and batten) is prohibited;
+5. T1-11 siding and other siding that utilizes plywood (except for board and batten) is prohibited on the primary residence;

-6. When masonry is used, the masonry element should extend to the base of windows or other openings and shall wrap around corners to the end of side wall elevations a minimum of four feet; and
+6. When masonry is used, the masonry element should extend to the base of windows or other openings and shall wrap around corners to the end of side wall elevations and terminate at fence lines.
+Electrical panels shall be adjusted to be situated above wainscoting;

 7. Siding materials shall be compatible with the architectural style of buildings.
-Examples of appropriate siding materials include Masonite siding, lap siding, horizontal, vertical, or diagonal siding, shingles, and stucco.
+Examples of appropriate siding materials include Masonite siding, lap siding, horizontal, vertical, or diagonal siding, shingles, and stucco; and

 F. Windows/Vents.
 Architectural elevation designs shall include window and vent details.
 Window and vent designs shall meet the following requirements: